epg900/netflowchart/README.md

 Preconfig:
 ----------
-Please set USER,PASSWD and HOST in settings file to read and load netflow data from cisco router!
+Please set USER,PASSWD and HOST in settings file to read and load netflow data from cisco router!\n run `python manage.py migrate` and  `python manage.py runserver`.

 How to Use:
 ----------